 Parking at the Stadium

 Like most of the Rose Bowl experience, parking at the stadium is unlike any other bowl game.
 Parking at the Rose Bowl stadium is actually on a golf course.
-You will be parking on the fairways of the course.
-This presents some unique challenges in remembering exactly where you parked and finding others in the parking lots.
+You park on the fairways of the course.
+This can present some unique challenges, specifically in remembering where you parked or finding others in the parking lots.
 There are literally thousands of cars parked all over the grass.
-They do have some large balloons with numbers on them to help designate each area, but it is still difficult to find people.
-So, beware of this difficulty when trying to locate friends.
+They do have some large balloons with numbers on them to help designate different areas, but it is still difficult to find people.
+So, beware of this!

 The stadium is not far from the parade location.
-So, if you will be attending the parade, you can park at the stadium and then walk to and from the parade route.
+So, if you are going to both the parade and the game, park at the stadium and then walk to and from the parade route.
 This way, you only have to fight traffic to park your car once.
 It will make things much easier than trying to move your car in between the parade and the game.

 Tailgating is a lot of fun regardless of which college game you are attending.
 However, there is something extra special about tailgating at the Rose Bowl.
 If you typically tailgate at games, you should definitely make plans to also tailgate at the Rose Bowl.
 You can either attend the official tailgate of one of the teams or have your own.
-When we were there, some of the opposing fans were tailgating a few cars down from us.
-It was not a problem though.
 Tailgating is also a great way to spend some time after the game while you let the traffic clear out.
 Just don’t forget to pack for your tailgate!

 There are many official events that take place in the days leading up to the Rose Bowl.
 You can find a complete list of these events on the official website.
 These include team tailgates, battle of the bands, and the Rose Bowl Hall of Fame Induction.
 I recommend attending at least some of these events.
 They are a great way to build excitement for the game.

-Of course, the Rose Bowl game itself is the highlight of the holiday.
+Of course, the game itself is the highlight of the Rose Bowl.
 Whether your team wins or loses, whether you are a die-hard football fan or a casual observer, you can’t help but get excited and appreciate the Rose Bowl.
 It is a classic game set in a beautiful location with all of the pageantry and tradition that you would expect of a big bowl game.